Fraud and economic crime

 More than half of these were cyber-related and the number of fraud and forgery cases dealt with by the CPS has risen by almost a third since 2011.

 The CPS prosecutes thousands of cases of fraud every year.
-Many of the most complex cases are handled by the CPS Specialist Fraud Division, which is comprised of specialist fraud prosecutors.
+Many of the most complex cases are handled by the Serious Economic, Organised Crime and International Directorate (SEOCID), which includes prosecutors who specialise in fraud and economic crime.

 Some of the most common examples of fraud and economic crime are as follows: